 Peripheral Edema AEs by Subgroup

-In elderly patients (≥ 65 years), the incidence of peripheral edema was higher in the macitentan groups (30.3% and 25.9% in the macitentan 3 mg and OPSUMIT groups, respectively) than in the placebo group (18.2%).
-In patients aged 18-64 years, the incidence in the placebo group was similar to that in the elderly patients (18.7%), but in the macitentan groups, the incidence was lower (14.3% and 17.7% with macitentan 3 mg and OPSUMIT, respectively).22
+In elderly patients (≥65 years), the incidence of peripheral edema was higher in the macitentan groups (30.3% and 25.9% in the macitentan 3 mg and OPSUMIT groups, respectively) than in the placebo group (18.2%).
+In patients aged 18-64 years, the incidence in the placebo group was similar to that in the elderly patients (18.7%), but the incidence in the macitentan groups was lower (14.3% and 17.7% with macitentan 3 mg and OPSUMIT, respectively).21

-The Macitentan USe in an Idiopathic pulmonary fibrosis Clinical (MUSIC) trial was a prospective, randomized, double-blind, multicenter, parallel-group, placebo-controlled phase 2 proof of concept trial.
-In total, 178 patients were randomized 2:1 to daily OPSUMIT (n=119) or placebo (n=59).
-The incidence of peripheral edema was higher in the OPSUMIT group (11.8%) than in the placebo group (6.8%).2
+PORTICO was a randomized, double-blind, placebo-controlled, prospective, multicenter, 12week study to assess the safety and efficacy of OPSUMIT in patients with portopulmonary hypertension.
+Patients were randomized to OPSUMIT (n=43) or placebo (n=42).
+The incidence of peripheral edema was higher in the OPSUMIT group (n=11; 26%) than the placebo group (n=5; 12%).4

 DUAL-1 and DUAL-2 were phase 3 prospective, randomized, placebo-controlled, doubleblind, multicenter, parallel-group studies to assess the efficacy, safety, and tolerability of macitentan in patients with ischemic digital ulcers associated with SSc.
 In DUAL-1, a total of 289 patients were randomized 1:1:1 to receive daily macitentan 3 mg (n=95), OPSUMIT (n=97), or placebo (n=97).
 Similarly, in DUAL-2, a total of 265 patients were randomized 1:1:1 to receive daily macitentan 3 mg (n=88), OPSUMIT (n=88), or placebo (n=89).
 The overall incidence of peripheral edema reported in the DUAL-1 and DUAL-2 studies are summarized in Table: Incidence of Peripheral Edema by Severity in DUAL-1 and DUAL-2 below.6